emosl/ChicasUnicornio/GDD.md

             1. NPC: flower
 ### **Game Flow**

-1. Player starts in prarie
+1. Player starts the game
-2. Pond to the left, must move right
-3. To the right is a hill, player jumps to traverse it (&quot;jump&quot; taught)
+2. Player must choose which way to go (left or right)
+3. Player must choose which gadget to get and which killer sprite to confront
-4. Player encounters castle - door&#39;s shut and locked
+4. Player encounters option to enter dungeon
-5. There&#39;s a window within jump height, and a rock on the ground
-6. Player picks up rock and throws at glass (&quot;throw&quot; taught)
+5. Player continues to go up to confront his enemy
+6. Player chooses which gadget to get and which killer sprite to confront.
 7. … etc.

-_(example)_

 ## _Development_